Introduction: Brain Tune E-book

 1-1 Programmed Reality

-From childhood, humans are conditioned to accept rehearsed illusions: that eating animals and their secretions is natural and necessary; that owning them as pets is care and love; that riding them is pride and entertainment; that displaying them in zoos or circuses is education and amusement; that breeding them for labor or racing is tradition and progress; that wearing their skins, furs, wool, leather, or silk is fashion and necessity; that testing on them is science and safety; and that sacrificing them in rituals is devotion.
+From childhood, humans are conditioned to accept rehearsed illusions: that eating animal flesh and their secretions is natural and necessary; that animal ownership is framed as companionship; that riding them is pride and entertainment; that displaying them in zoos or circuses is education and amusement; that breeding them for labor or racing is tradition and spectacle; that wearing their skins, furs, wool, leather, or silk is fashion and necessity; that testing on them is science and safety; and that sacrificing them in rituals is devotion.
 Each illusion conceals suffering, disguising domination as culture, necessity, or heritage, until exploitation feels inevitable.

 1-2 Cultural Conditioning

-Language itself encodes domination: we say “livestock” instead of “individuals,” “pets” instead of “companions,” “specimens” instead of “subjects,” “poultry” instead of birds, “seafood” or “fruits de mer” instead of fishes, “hunting” or “sport” instead of killing, “beef” instead of cow, “pork” instead of pig, “leather” instead of skin, and “harvesting” instead of slaughter.
-Each substitution erases individuality, turning living beings into categories of use, commodities, or products.
+Conditioning begins with language.
+Words themselves encode domination: “livestock” instead of individuals, “pets” instead of companions, “specimens” instead of subjects, “poultry” instead of birds, “seafood” instead of fishes, “hunting” or “sport” instead of killing, “beef” instead of cow’s flesh, “pork” instead of pig, “leather” instead of skin, and “harvesting” instead of slaughter.
+Each substitution erases individuality, transforming sentient beings into categories of use, commodities, or products.

-Children are praised for finishing their meat, reassured that “the cow gave them milk,” entertained by circus and zoo animals, and taught that riding horses is an outdoor activity.
+From childhood, these constructs are rehearsed as normal life.
+Children are praised for finishing their meat, reassured that “the cow gave them milk,” entertained by circus and zoo animals, and taught that animal rides are an outdoor activity.
 These lessons are presented as wholesome, embedding domination into everyday life.

-What begins as wonder is reshaped into obedience.
-Innocence is redirected into loyalty to tradition.
+What begins as wonder is redirected into loyalty to tradition.
 The society of hardened adults around them conditions children to see non‑human beings as inferior and tools.
 Childhood becomes the first rehearsal of betrayal, where empathy is tuned away from care and into the rhythm of exploitation.

 1-3 Humanity’s Worst Enemy

-Low consciousness is the state in which illusions dominate, and denial thrives.
-It is the refusal to question tradition and inherited beliefs, the surrender to propaganda, the comfort of obedience.
-In low consciousness, cruelty is normalized, heritage is sanctified, and compassion is dismissed as weakness.
+Once placed in this state, illusions dominate and denial thrives.
+People refuse to question inherited beliefs, surrender to propaganda, and find comfort in obedience.
+Cruelty is normalized, heritage is sanctified, and compassion is dismissed as weakness.

-This state is humanity’s worst enemy.
+This imposed condition is humanity’s worst enemy.
 It protects ego and arrogance, disguises domination as culture, and resists awakening.
-Low consciousness is not ignorance — it is chosen blindness, a defence of comfort against conscience.
+Low consciousness is not ignorance — it is engineered blindness, a defence of comfort against conscience, sustained by indoctrination.

 To awaken is to confront this enemy directly.
 In higher states of consciousness, compassion is not a choice — it is the natural rhythm of being.
-Awakening demands that humanity step beyond denial, abandon low awareness, and align with truth.
+Awakening demands that humanity step beyond indoctrination, abandon low awareness, and align with truth.
 To rise in consciousness is to see commonalities, to dissolve illusions of separation, and to recognize that violation against any being is violation against life itself.
+Awareness is the first retuning: shifting consciousness out of discordant indoctrination and into resonance with compassion’s natural melody.

 1-4 Internalized Hierarchies